Rov-WIlde/SAN3-ERP-Code-Repository/README.md

 ### Stage 3 - Issue-salience Polarisation
 - generates the normalised topic frequency graphs used to display issue-salience polarisation in figures 5, 7 and 8.

-### Stage 4 - Issue Specific ideological Polarisation
+### Stage 4 - Issue-Specific Ideological Polarisation
 - generates the topic-specific cosine dissimilarity graphs used to measure ideological polarisation in figures 6, 7, 8 and 11.
 - generates the figure 9 graph that displays the cosine dissimilarity for Immigration between different embeddings types and the specific sentence examples used in figure 10.